Scale-anomaly-induced binding pressure in hadrons: Acknowledgments

 \section{Acknowledgments}

+The authors thank Xiangdong Ji, Mamiya Kawaguchi, and Chen Yang for fruitful discussions about stress distributions.
 The author M.T. would like to take this opportunity to thank the financial support from "THERS Make New Standards Program for the Next Generation Researchers" and JST SPRING, Grant Number JPMJSP2125.
 This work of D.F. was supported in part by the Japan Society for the Promotion of Science (JSPS) KAKENHI (Grants No. JP24K17054) and the COREnet project of RCNP, Osaka University.

 {A\arabic{equation}} {A\arabic{section}} {A\arabic{figure}}

 {S\arabic{equation}} {S\arabic{section}} {S\arabic{figure}}